jidanni/gpscorrelate/README.md

 You can build the command line version and the GUI together simply with "make" and install it with "sudo make install".
 Add "prefix=/usr" to the install command-line to install the package to /usr instead of /usr/local.
+Run the regression test suite with "make check".

 ## Internationalization